What you will learn in this article:

 The most effective way to instantly reduce inflammation is to commit to a full Elimination Diet.
 It’s not really a “diet” but rather a protocol to help you eliminate the most common food offenders that cause inflammation.
 Many women report feeling better in days.

-I invite you to check out the Estrogen Reset program (the first 5 days are a preview and are FREE) – which includes truly simple and delectable recipes and meal plans that are a hit with the Hormones Balance community.
+I invite you to check out the Estrogen Reset program – which includes truly simple and delectable recipes and meal plans that are a hit with the Hormones Balance community.

 You can also check out my cookbook, Cooking for Hormone Balance, which is based on the Elimination Diet.